zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

     ```
     **Note:** At time of writing this guide, ZoweApimlVersion is '1.1.11'.
 Adjust the version to the latest available ZoweApimlVersion.

 5. In your project home directory, run the `gradle clean build` command to build your project.
-Alternatively you may run `gradlew` to use the specific gradle version that is working on your project.
+Alternatively you may run `gradlew` to use the specific gradle version that is working with your project.

-<font color="red">**TODO** What gradle version is minimum required for Plain Java Enabler?</font>
+**Note:**
+  - At time of writing the Plain Java Enabler is build with Gradle v 4.9.
+  s

 ### Maven guide